 While grandchildren may not be interested in canonization, some regard their grandparents with utmost respect.
-They summarize their feelings with “My grandmother is a saint,” or “I have a saint for a grandfather.”
+They summarize their feelings with statements like “My grandmother is a saint,” or “I have a saint for a grandfather.”

 In recent years, grandparents are establishing even more saintly profiles.
 According to a 2010 study reported by Amy Goyer in AARP Magazine, grandparents have replaced parents as heads of household for 4.9 million American children under age 18, and the numbers increase every year.